tokensoft/tokensoft_token/README.md

 # General Warnings

 ### Proxy Deployment
-The intial deployment logic will not guarantee you are setting the logic address to a valid contract address.
+The initial deployment logic will not guarantee you are setting the logic address to a valid contract address.
 If you set this to an external address, or a contract that is not "Proxiable" then the deployment will result in an invalid state.
 This should just be a normal check after deployment and initialization that contract state is valid.

 ### Approve/TransferFrom ERC20 "Double Spend"
 It is a known issue with ERC20 that incorrectly using approve could allow a spending to transfer more tokens than is desired.
 To prevent this, ALWAYS set the approval amount to 0 before setting it to a new value.